danioxoli/HotSpotAnalysis_Plugin/README.md

 Go to `Plugins` -> `Manage and Install plugins` -> `Settings` -> `Show also experimental plugins`

 In `All plugins` tab, look for `Hotspot Analysis` and tick the Checkbox.
-A new icon for Hotspot Analysis will appear on the QGIS main panel.
+A new icon for Hotspot Analysis will appear on the QGIS main panel and in the Vector Menu.

 3) If you are interested in the **latest unreleased version**: